-Risks Associated with Development and Commercialization of Our Maestro System
+Risks Associated with Development and Commercialization of Our Maestro RC System

-We have not received, and may never receive, approval from the FDA or the regulatory body in any country other than the European Community to market our Maestro RC System for the treatment of obesity.
+We have not received, and may never receive, approval from the FDA or the regulatory body in any country other than the Australian TGA or the European Community to market our Maestro RC System for the treatment of obesity.

-We do not have the necessary regulatory approvals to market our Maestro System in the United States or in any foreign market other than the European Community for which we received CE Mark approval for our Maestro RF System in March 2009 and for our Maestro RC System in March 2011.
-We plan initially to launch our product, if approved, in countries outside the United States.
-We are in the application process with the TGA for supply in Australia of the Maestro RC System and intend to commercialize the device following receipt of that approval, which we anticipate to occur during the fourth quarter of 2011.
+We do not have the necessary regulatory approvals to market our Maestro System in the United States or in any foreign market other than Australia for which the final components of the Maestro Rechargeable System were listed on the ARTG in January 2012, the European Community for which we received CE Mark approval for our Maestro Rechargeable System in March 2011 and other countries which accept these regulatory approvals.
+We commenced commercialization of our product in Australia and the Middle East in the first half of 2012.

 In order to market our Maestro System outside of the United States, we will need to establish and comply with the numerous and varying regulatory requirements of other countries regarding safety and efficacy.
 Approval procedures vary among countries and can involve additional product testing and additional administrative review periods.
 The time required to obtain approval in other countries may differ from that required to obtain FDA approval.
 The regulatory approval process in other countries may also include all of the risks detailed below regarding FDA approval in the United States.
 Regulatory approval in one country does not ensure regulatory approval in another, but a failure or delay in obtaining regulatory approval in one country may negatively impact the regulatory process in others.
-While we have received the European CE Mark for our Maestro RF System and our Maestro RC System, we cannot assure you when, or if, we will be able to commence sales in the European Economic Area or obtain approval to market our Maestro System in other countries outside the United States.
+While the Maestro Rechargeable System has been listed on the ARTG and has received European CE Marking and we commenced commercial sales in Australia and the Middle East in 2012, we cannot assure you when, or if, we will be able to commence sales in the European Economic Area or other countries outside the United States or obtain approval to market our Maestro System in other countries outside the United States.

 We cannot market our product in the United States unless it has been approved by the FDA.
 The FDA approval process involves, among other things, successfully completing clinical trials and obtaining a premarket approval (PMA).
 The PMA process requires us to prove the safety and efficacy of our Maestro System to the FDA's satisfaction.
-This process can be expensive and uncertain, requires detailed and comprehensive scientific and human clinical data, generally takes one to three years after a PMA application is filed, and notwithstanding the effort and expense incurred, may never result in the FDA granting a PMA.
+This process can be expensive and uncertain, requires detailed and comprehensive scientific and human clinical data, generally takes one to three years after a PMA application is filed, and notwithstanding the effort and expense incurred, may never result in the FDA granting a PMA approval.
 Because VBLOC therapy represents a novel way to effect weight loss in the treatment of obesity, and because there is a large population of obese patients who might be eligible for treatment, it is possible that the FDA and other regulatory bodies will review an application for approval of our Maestro System with greater scrutiny, which could cause that process to be lengthier and more involved than that for products without such characteristics.
 The FDA can delay, limit or deny approval of a PMA application for many reasons, including: